Dear Group,

 Dear Vikrant,

-I would just like to comment one thing.
-You should always play on your strength.
+I would like to make one comment.
+You should always play to your strengths.
 Do what you are good at.
-Most successful Managers always have succeeded by doing what they are best at.
-Growth, money, fame will come to people who are good at things and have always played on their strength.
+Most successful managers have achieved success by focusing on what they excel at.
+Growth, money, and fame will come to those who are skilled and consistently leverage their strengths.

-It is upto you to decide.
-I am stating this because I feel the quotation you have at the end of your postaptly describe the situation
+The decision is yours to make.
+I mention this because I believe the quotation you have at the end of your post aptly describes the situation.

 Kind Regards,